 - Other conditions.

 Side Effects & SafetyWhen taken by mouth: Blond psyllium is LIKELY SAFE for most people when taken by mouth with plenty of fluids.
 Drink at least 8 ounces of fluids for every 3-5 grams of husk or 7 grams of seed.
 In some people, blond psyllium might cause gas, stomach pain, diarrhea, constipation, and nausea.
-It has also been linked to reports of headache, backache, runny nose, cough, and sinus problems.
+To avoid some of these side effects, start with a lower dose and increase the dose slowly.

-Some people can have an allergic response to blond psyllium with symptoms such as swollen nasal passages, sneezing, swollen eyelids, hives, and asthma.
+Some people can have an allergic reaction to blond psyllium with symptoms such as swelling in the nose, sneezing, swollen eyelids, hives, and asthma.
 Some people can also become sensitized to psyllium through exposure at work or repeated use of psyllium.
-Stop using blond psyllium and get medical attention immediately if you develop symptoms such as flushing, severe itching, shortness of breath, wheezing, swelling of the face or body, chest and throat tightness, or loss of consciousness.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Blond psyllium is LIKELY SAFE when taken by mouth appropriately.